 Emerald ash borer (Agrilus planipennis) (EAB) is a small, brilliant metallic green beetle about half an inch long and native to north-east Asia that was unintentionally introduced to the U.S. around 2002, likely in ash wood used in cargo shipping.
 The insect has since had a devastating effect on all species of ash trees in North America, in both natural woodlands and cities.
-It is currently detected in 35 states, mainly in the Midwest and northeast, and 5 Canadian provinces.
+It is currently detected in 35 other states, mainly in the Midwest and northeast, and 5 Canadian provinces.
 EAB has spread from people moving firewood, logs, or ash trees from nurseries, as well as by the natural movement of the insect.
-There is great concern that this damaging insect could jump all the way from Colorado to Oregon via firewood, a concern held for the spread of multiple invasive insects, which is why firewood should only be purchased locally.
+Prior to being discovered in Oregon, there was great concern that this damaging insect could jump all the way from Colorado to Oregon via firewood, which possibly could have happened.
+This is why firewood should only be purchased locally.
 EAB could cause immense harm to our forested wetlands since Oregon ash (Fraxinus latifolia) is the primary tree species that occupies such habitats and it is highly vulnerable to attack by Emerald ash borer.

-Due to the level of concern, a local partnership effort – initially coordinated by Oregon Department of Agriculture, and now by the Portland office of the U.S. Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS) – is in place to watch for the insect in our region.
-Because of our familiarity with the local landscape and connections to local landowners, WMSWCD was asked to get involved.
+Due to the level of concern, a local partnership effort – initially coordinated by Oregon Department of Agriculture, and now by the Portland office of the U.S. Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS) – is in place to respond to the insect in our region.
+Because of our familiarity with the local landscape and connections to local landowners, WMSWCD was asked to get involved in the partnership.
 WMSWCD is contributing to the effort by deploying and checking traps in our district and then identifying collected insect samples, following established guidelines.
 These guidelines inform where traps should be set and how and when to check them.

 WMSWCD technical staff has set traps in Oregon ash trees in 6 varied and dispersed locations that could be potential pathways of transmission to new sites.
 Trap locations include a rural pastureland that might catch insects coming from the east side of the Tualatin Mountains; a forested spot on the east side of Tryon Creek State Natural Area; two in the Northwest Industrial area of Portland, to capture insects that might be traveling in wood shipping pallets on trucks; one on Sauvie Island; and one near the Smith & Bybee wetlands.